gavinsykes/freeCodeCamp-projects/README.md

-# freeCodeCamp-projects
+# freeCodeCamp Projects
-Solutions to the freeCodeCamp Projects
+## Solutions to the freeCodeCamp Projects